salesforce/Providence/plugins/README.md

 register_repositories()
 ```

-base_plugin is a repository register plugin

 ### Watchers
-Watchers contain the logic for when to create alerts, and the sending alert logic themselves.
+Watchers contain the monitoring logic.
+Most plugins use regex to search for patterns in a commit.
+If match, send an alert.
+Watchers also contain the logic for sending the alerts.
 Their execution interval is defined as "watcher_interval" in config.json.

-It must define the following methods
+Must define the methods
 ```
 register_watcher()
 commit_started()